pine64/website/content/blog/shocking_disclosure.md

   - "pinepower"
 images:
   - "/blog/images/shocking_disclosure.jpg"
-summary: "The current Desktop PinePower V2 batch has an hardware issue where in some situations the USB-C ports will report 0V despite a device being attached."
+summary: "The current Desktop PinePower V2 batch has a bug where in some situations the USB-C ports will report 0V despite a device being attached."
 ---

 ![](/blog/images/shocking_disclosure.jpg)